oncomouse/call-me-maybe/Readme.md

 #### `ap` Method

+Called on a `Maybe` that contains a value with a `Maybe` that contains a function, return the `Maybe` that holds the result of the function applied to the value.

 ~~~
 ap :: Maybe f => f a ~> f (a -> b) -> f b
 ~~~

 #### `chain` Method

+Called on a `Maybe` that contains a value with a function that takes a value and returns a `Maybe`, return the result of that function.

 ~~~
 chain :: Maybe f => f a ~> (a -> f b) -> f b